napari/docs/docs/tutorials/fundamentals/installation.md

 :::::{tab-item} From PyPI using pip

-napari can be installed from PyPI on most macOS (Intel x86), Linux, and Windows systems with Python
+napari can be installed from PyPI on most macOS, Linux, and Windows systems with Python
 {{ python_version_range }} using pip:

 ```sh